 The importance of each sentence is calculated by using the word frequency.
 Previously, a sentence was parsed using a morphological analyzer.
 Then, only nouns are used in the importance calculation.
-In the proposed method, the importance of a sentence is calculated in various methods.
-In this paper, we calculate the importance of a sentence in two methods.
-One of them is to use text rank.
-TextRank [11] is a graph-based ranking model to extract text information, which is used as the text extraction method in the existing study of generating presentation posters that Qiang et al. proposed.
-The importance of sentence i in TextRank, $S{TR}(i)$, is calculated as the follows;
+We use the TextRank [10] is a graphbased ranking model to extract text information, which is used as the text extraction method in the existing study of generating presentation posters that Qiang et al. proposed.
+The importance of sentence i, S(i), is calculated as the follows;

-$$S{TR}(i) = \sum{w \in \boldsymbol{W}(i)} n(w, i) \times f(w), \qquad (1)$$ where, n(w, i) and f(w) denote the frequency of the noun w in sentence i and the entire paper, respectively.
+$$S(i) = \sum{w \in \boldsymbol{W}(\boldsymbol{i})} n(w, i) \times f(w), \qquad (1)$$ where, n(w, i) and f(w) denote the frequency of the noun w in sentence i and the entire paper, respectively.
 W(i) shows the set of nouns in the sentence i.